Red Sox pitcher Rick Porcello is Tuesday’s Box-Toppers Player of the Day.

 About Box-Toppers’ team abbreviations

-Also Tuesday, two players rise in Box-Toppers season player rankings top 10 after earning Player of the Game honors—Diamondbacks pitcher Patrick Corbin rises to seventh place and Indians pitcher Corey Kluber rises to eighth place.
+Also Tuesday, two players rise in Box-Toppers season player rankings top 10 after earning Player of the Game honors—Diamondbacks pitcher Patrick Corbin rises to eighth place and Indians pitcher Corey Kluber rises to ninth place.

 Porcello, Corbin and Kluber are among five players with 10 or more Box-Toppers points this season who earned Player of the Game honors Tuesday.